TadaTeruki/naturalneighbor/README.md

 Contributions are welcome.

-The author is not a native English speaker.
-Please let me know if you find any grammatical errors in the documentation.

-Please also feel free to open an issue or pull request if you have any problems or suggestions.
+Feel free to open an issue or pull request if you have any problems or suggestions.

 ## License